Lazerbeak12345/chaml/README.md

   - `Int` empty array of the length of that number.
     - Optional 2nd arg: what to fill it with.
     - If not enough memory, error thrown: `Casting error: Cannot cast Int(`insert num here`) to Array`
-  - `Array` duplicate of origianl array
+  - `Array` duplicate of original array
 - To `Func` all cases: return a function that returns the input, unless it is empty, then throw `Casting error: Function constructor takes 1 argument`

-Assume that missing cases signify that that function doesn't exsist on that object.
+Assume that missing cases signify that that function doesn't exist on that object.

 ## Reserved functions